jkgh20/spotifinder/README.md

 * _localevents_ - Breaks down 'cities' and 'genres' query parameter arrays and makes requests to the SeatGeek API for events in the aforementioned cities.
 These events are then filtered by genre and returned to the requester.
 * _artistids_ - Takes an array of local events and returns an array of corresponding Spotify IDs for those performing at the event.
 * _toptracks_ - Takes an array of Spotify artist IDs and returns an array of the top track for each of those artists.
-* _buildplaylist_ - Simply builds a Spotify playlist based on top tracks.
+* _buildplaylist_ - Simply builds a Spotify playlist based on an input request body of Spotify top tracks.